 A diagnostic evaluation for learning disabilities should include the following types of assessment and testing.
 Other valid assessments will be considered.

-C. Intellectual Assessment - recommended tests include: Weschler Adult Intelligence Scale Third Edition (WAIS-III), Woodcock Johnson Tests of Cognitive Ability;
+c.
+Intellectual Assessment – recommended tests include: Wechsler Adult Intelligence Scale Third Edition (WAIS-III), Woodcock Johnson Tests of Cognitive Ability;

-D. Achievement - recommended tests include: Woodcock Johnson Psycho-Educational Battery-Revised, Nelson Denny
+d.
+Achievement – recommended tests include: Woodcock Johnson Psycho-Educational Battery-Revised, Nelson Denny Reading Test, SATA;

-E. Cognitive Processing Abilities - recommended tests include: Woodcock Johnson Psycho-Educational Battery-Revised (Part 1 - Tests of Cognitive Ability), Weschler Memory Scales-Revised, Benton Visual Retention Test, Berry Visuo-Motor Integration Test, Raven Colored Progressive Matrices, Rex Auditory-Verbal Learning Test, Bender Visual Motor Gestalt Test, Halstead- Reitan Neuropsychological Test Battery, Memory-For-Designs Test;
+e.
+Cognitive Processing Abilities – recommended tests include: Woodcock Johnson Psycho-Educational Battery-Revised (Part 1 - Tests of Cognitive Ability), Wechsler Memory Scales-Revised, Benton Visual Retention Test, Berry Visuo-Motor Integration Test, Raven Colored Progressive Matrices, Rex Auditory-Verbal Learning Test, Bender Visual Motor Gestalt Test, Halstead- Reitan Neuropsychological Test Battery, Memory-For-Designs Test; and

 *Level 1: Bilingual assessment professional fluent in the student's native language using assessment measures in the student's two languages.